Bright, cheery colors, delicate textures, and you can eat them!

 • Honey bees are not native to North America.
 They were brought here from Europe a few centuries ago

-• as the practice of beekeeping expanded, common bee pests, specifically foulbrood and the Varroa mite, led to the use of antibiotics, fungicides and miticides that can negatively impact honey bees while losing their efficacy against pests and disease
+• as the practice of beekeeping expanded, common bee pests, specifically foulbrood and the varroa mite, led to the use of antibiotics, fungicides and miticides that can negatively impact honey bees while losing their efficacy against pests and disease

 • Honey bees naturally lack many of the immunity and detoxification genes that the rest of use have

 Honey bees do have the advantage of eating foods that boost the power of the protective genes they do have.
 Pollen increases the production of proteins that defend against pathogens and metabolizes toxic compounds.
 Don’t assume that those benefits extend to other species, such as us, because there is no scientific proof to back up all those popular claims.